DBraun/TouchDesigner_Shared/TOPs/README.md

 ### perceptual_color.tox - Perceptual Color
 Why look at grayscale when you can look at color?
 This component contains color palettes come from [here](https://github.com/politiken-journalism/scale-color-perceptual).

+### RGB_Separate.tox - RGB Separate
+Break an image into three different sums of colors (default would be R-G-B).
+Afterward, translate the three channels separately and add them back together.

 ### SlitScanSimplest.tox - Slit Scan Simplest
 A simple slit scan effect based on [Static No.19](https://vimeo.com/77768949) by Daniel Crooks